Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release
 MONAI Workload Manager R1

+### [REQ] MWM SHALL provide a mechanism for clients to subscribe to notifications
+MWM shall provide a mechanism so that users or clients can subscribe to the notification service to get job status or other system information.

+#### Background
+TBD

+#### Verification Strategy
+TBD

+#### Target Release
+MONAI Workload Manager R3

 ### [REQ] MWM SHALL allow users to define storage cleanup rules
-MWM shall provide functionalities on how and when payloads can be removed from the system.
+MWM shall provide functionalities on when the payloads can be removed from the MWM cache.

 #### Background
 Often medical records, especially medical images, requires large amount of disk storage and given that disk storage space is always limited, there must exist a method to remove payloads.
 For MWM, payloads that are associated with a job that completes in a successful state may be removed while ones that failed may need to be kept for further investigation.